thisdotLolu/thisdotLolu/README.md

 - 👋 Hi, I’m Lolu
 - 👀 I’m a Web Software engineer solving software problems and creating solutions on the web with tools such as Javascript, Typescript , Reactjs, Nextjs, Firebase and Nodejs.
-- 🌱 I’m currently and actively building frontends for web3 software products on blockchain technologies such as Solana, Ethereum and The Internet Computer.
+- I'm currently open to collaborate on software projects.
 - 📫 How to reach me davidebe63@gmail.com

 <!---